gvwilson/btt/src/intro/index.md

 tag: "What this book talks about and why."
 ---

-These lessons will help you succeed in your first group software project.
+These lessons are designed to help you succeed in your first collaborative software project.
-Some topics are purely technical, while others are social: forming teams, managing people who aren't pulling their weight, cutting features when time runs short, and understanding who owns the things you produce.
+Some topics are purely technical, while others are about the social aspects of programming: working in teams, cutting features when time runs short, and making sure everyone's work is evaluated fairly.
 Our aim is to teach you how to be a *compassionate programmer*: one who cares about the well-being of their colleagues, their users,